 Threads: Displays information about the two dedicated replication threads that run on the slave server.
 Both threads must be running for the slave to work properly.
 IO reports the status of the slave I/O thread.
 SQL reports the status of the slave SQL thread.

-Time Behind: The interval that the slave is
+Time Behind: The interval that the slave

-behind the master, in
+is behind the master, in

-keep this value low.
+try to keep this value low.

 Binary Logs: Displays information about the binary log file.
 Current File shows the binary log file name.
 Position shows the current position in the binary log file.